Summary of Theology for Beginners by Frank Sheed

 Hope has three elements: it desires final union with God, sees this as difficult, sees it as attainable.

-God created man and woman with the natural life of soul and body, and with sanctifying grace, God dwelling in his soul and pouring supernatural life into it.
-In addition he gave man pre eternal gifts, not supernatural but rather perfections of the natural – guarding it against destruction or damage.
+Fall of Adam: God created man and woman with the natural life of soul and body, and with sanctifying grace, God dwelling in his soul and pouring supernatural life into it.
+In addition he gave man preternatural gifts, not supernatural but rather perfections of the natural – guarding it against destruction or damage.
 The body was subject to the soul.
 The natural habits wholly harmonious with the supernatural.

 The point of union, for the first man as for all spiritual beings, was in the will, the faculty which loves, which decides.
-And he willed to break that union.
-He sinned, disobeying a command of God.
+And Adam, through the temptation of Satan, willed to break that union.

 Whereas the angels testing had been done on an individual basis; the human race was tested and fell in one man, the representative man.
 The angelic race could not be tested in an individual angel, for there is no angelic race.
 Men are related to one another, brought into being by others.
 Not so with angels.
 Each is created whole and entire by God.